Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 The Socket syscall takes three arguments:

-1. domain: Specifies a communication domain; this selects the protocol family which will be used for communication.
+1. `domain`: Specifies a communication domain; this selects the protocol family which will be used for communication.
-2. type: Specifies the communication semantics.
+2. `type`: Specifies the communication semantics.
-3. protocol: Specifies a particular protocol to be used with the socket.
+3. `protocol`: Specifies a particular protocol to be used with the socket.

-In order to set up the Socket system call, we need to first find out the value of it's arguments.
+In order to set up the Socket system call, we need to first find out the value of it's relevant arguments.

 ```python
 >>> import pwn